mvit777/BikeShop/BikeShop.BlazorComponents/README.md

 (TODO: Put picture)

 Bootstrap does not come shipped with such a component (surely there are tons of plugins), however after a quick search on the internet I decided to use this [jQuery multiselect plugin](https://crlcu.github.io/multiselect/).
+The features I apreciated are these:
+- it has many options but very simple to setup
+- it is well documented
+- it is stable
-It has many options but very simple to setup, it is well documented, it is stable, it does not force additional css (great plus) and it has no-dependecies beside jquery.
+- it does not force additional css (great plus)
+- it has no-dependecies beside jquery

 ** New ways of setting up js-interop and javascript initialisers